jc-datarchitect/social_data_storytelling/README.md

 > Every data point representing a registered incident contains an individual story of discrimination.
 The ultimate purpose of leveraging big data and analytics within sociological frameworks is not merely descriptive; it is a strategic tool to build actionable equity, optimize protective public policies, and protect civil rights.

 ---

+## Data for Impact & Social Awareness

+This repository leverages data science to shed light on hate crimes and explore how education acts as a critical driver for social change.
+If these insights, exploratory data analysis (EDA), or visualizations helped you better understand this reality—or inspired you not to look away—**consider supporting the project with a ⭐**.

+Let's use data to build a more conscious, empathetic, and inclusive society.
+Feel free to reach out for collaboration!